baoxingsong/GEAN/example/transformMaizeGFFannotation.md

 ~/software/src/GEAN/gean purifygff -i mo17.gff -s Zm-Mo17-REFERENCE-CAU-1.0.fa -o mo17_purify.gff
 ````

-*this is pipeline to transform the gene structure annotation from reference genome sequence to another de novo assembly genome squence.
+###### this is pipeline to transform the gene structure annotation from reference genome sequence to another de novo assembly genome squence.
+This is not a complete pipeline to annotate the new assembly.
- This is not a complete pipeline to annotate the new assembly.*
+###### If you are doing genome assembly for a new accession using different genome sequence assembly pipelines.
+The number of successfully transformed transcripts (marked as ConservedFunction in the output gff file) could be used to measure the genome assembly quality.